 Your audience wants and needs more.

-Every social media post has a few components to it (or should); the intention behind the post, what you hope the person will do after consuming it and, how it plays into your overall content strategy.
+Every social media post has a few components to it (or should); the intention behind the bar, what you hope the person will do after consuming it and how it plays into your overall content strategy.

-Above, I discussed how quotes on their own should not make up your primary content.
+Above, I discussed how quotes alone should not make up your primary content.
 Why?
-Because it says very little if anything about you.
+Because it says minimal if anything about you.
 A quote needs substance.

 So guess what?
 TELL THEM!

-You can take an amazing quote and take it to the next level.
+You can take a great quote and take it to the next level.

 Here’s an example;

 ‘I was scrolling through my newsfeed today enjoying my coffee by finding it tough to get moving.
 Do you know those moments?
-Well … then I came across this quote and for some reason it really spoke to me and then I was up moving, productive and loving life!
-I wanted to share it in cases it hit you the same way it hit me!’
+Well, then I came across this quote, and for some reason, it really spoke to me, and then I was up moving productive and loving life!
+So I wanted to share it in case it hit you the same way it hit me!’

-Obviously, you would share using your own verbiage and ensure that it’s authentic to you, but overall I think you get the idea.
+You would share using your vocabulary and ensure that it’s authentic to you, but overall I think you get the idea.
 Take your audience on a journey with the quotes you share – this takes a filler spot in your content strategy to a solid post that you could plug into your calendar a few days a week.

-The probability of you receiving engagement on this format sharing quotes is about 10X had you left the story out all together.
+The probability of you receiving engagement on this format sharing quotes is about 10X had you left the story together.

 Without substance, explanation or clarity — they could be saying all the wrong things.
-I’ve seen this have the opposite reaction or emotion someone was after.
+But instead, I’ve seen this have the opposite reaction or emotion someone was after.

-For example, if you are sharing what you perceive as an uplifting quote and someone else reads it as sad or someone who is hurting — this unfortunately can hurt your message and your brand.
+For example, if you are sharing what you perceive as an uplifting quote and someone else reads it as sad or someone who is hurting — this, unfortunately, can damage your message and your brand.

-However, when you implement the strategy shared above, you are delivering the ‘explanation’ by default.
+However, when you implement the abovementioned strategy, you deliver the ‘explanation’ by default.
 This is incredibly important to keep in mind when you are sharing or posting content.

-Side Note: it is ALWAYS better to upload organic content to your page than sharing from another.
-This doesn’t mean you don’t give credit where this is possible, but go the extra mile and recreate it on your own imagery.
+Side Note: it is ALWAYS better to upload organic content to your page than to share from another.
+This doesn’t mean you don’t give credit where this is possible, but go the extra mile and recreate it on your imagery.

-In addition, because so many quotes have evolved into memes always make sure what you are sharing aligns with your brand.
-This may seem like an obvious thing but you would be surprised how much content I come across every day that leaves me asking myself ‘what does that have to do with their brand?‘.
+In addition, because so many quotes have evolved into memes, ensure that what you share aligns with your brand.
+This may seem obvious, but you would be surprised how much content I come across every day that leaves me asking myself, ‘what does that have to do with their brand?‘.

-Do yourself a favor and ask yourself that very question before you hit ‘post’.
+Do yourself a favor and ask that question before you hit ‘post.’

 Where are quotes most effective?

-There really is no right or wrong answer to this if you have followed the suggestions in the first 3 topic areas.
+If you have followed the suggestions in the first three topic areas, there is no right or wrong answer.
 Quotes can be super helpful in reaching your audience on different levels.
-However, make sure that you are giving people more than a one liner a few times a week and calling that your content strategy.
+However, make sure that you give people more than a one-liner a few times a week and call that your content strategy.

 Generally, quotes make great filler content when you have packed a ton of value into the rest of the week/month.
-And if you are using them as a primary in your strategies that just make sure you have answered the who, what, when, where, why and how (I appreciate the 5 W’s and the H may not apply to EACH post, but a great habit to start is asking yourself with each post).
+And if you are using them as a primary in your strategies, make sure you have answered the who, what, when, where, why and how (I appreciate the 5 W’s and the H may not apply to EACH post, but a great habit of starting is asking yourself with each post).

-Another great place for sharing a quote or 2 is in your Facebook Stories.
-This is a great piece of content to use to help create habits using stories without having to duplicate or recreate content all the time.
+Another great place to share a quote or 2 is your Facebook Stories.
+This is an excellent piece of content to help create habits using stories without having to duplicate or recreate content all the time.

-Lastly, since we know thousands of people are sharing the same quotes everyday, by adding your own spin, perspective, opinion or story behind it — this will help you stand out from the rest.
+Lastly, since we know thousands of people are sharing the exact quotes every day, adding your spin, perspective, opinion or story behind it — will help you stand out from the rest.

 After all, that is the goal, right?

-When quotes hit on all the bases, you are creating a perfect reason for people to want to reach out to you.
+When quotes hit all the bases, you create a perfect reason for people to want to reach out to you.
 And we know that the beauty of network marketing success is all about relationships!